 Tour De France is watched hugely at home, too.
 It’s thought that more than 3.5 billion people tune into the cycling action each year!

 During the course of a given race, more than 1,200 different hotel rooms are booked along the way.
 This not only covers riders, but also tour staff, press representatives and team members.

 The 2013 race was particularly gruelling.
 It’s thought the riders traversed the equivalent of several of the world’s biggest mountains and peaks.
 In fact, the equivalent of Scafell Pike, Mount Everest, Mont Blanc, Mount Snowdon, Ben Nevis, and Kilimanjaro were covered on bike that year!

 Prize money has differed from year to year, but it’s now said to be worth more than $4 million in total across all riders.
 The winner gets a serious pay packet if they are tough enough to stay the distance!

 Riders who have won the road race previously can be spotted by them wearing a white jersey.

-Do you have any interesting or fun facts about the Tour De France that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Tour de France?
+Share them in the comments below!